svmiller/svmiller.github.io/_posts/2023-01-10-what-log-variables-do-for-your-ols-model.md

 ### The DV isn't Log-Transformed, but the IV is {#linlog}

 This is the so-called "lin-log" model and I see this less often than I see the so-called "log-lin" model.
 In our case, a rudimentary explanation of the under-18 population coefficient would say "a one-unit change in the logged value of the under-18 population variable coincides with an estimated change of about 503 in the estimated per capita education expenditures."
 Or, words to that effect.
 This is already an odd thing to say because the transformation of the independent variable will juice up the absolute value of the coefficient (i.e. it reduces the scale of the variable in the model), which might artificially make the effect look "big."
 In our particular case, there is no possible increase of 1 on the log scale for this variable.
 The logged minimum is about 5.66 and the logged maximum is about 5.96.
 A one-unit change doesn't exist on the log scale here.
-Perhaps that is reason to not have log-transformed this variable in the first place, though the point of this exercises ignores that question altogether (i.e. I'm more interested in explaining how to interpret the OLS model in the presence of log transformations).
+Perhaps that is reason to not have log-transformed this variable in the first place, though the point of this exercise ignores that question altogether (i.e. I'm more interested in explaining how to interpret the model output in the presence of log transformations).

 That said, something else is happening here.
 It's a comparison of what the dependent variable is estimated to be under two hypotheticals.
 The first $$log(pop)$$ and the second is $$log(pop) + 1$$.
 Whatever that change comes out to is our regression coefficient (of about 503 in this case).
 However, we need to break this down into little pieces.
 To start, 1 in the context of a logarithmic variable can be understood as the log of Leonhard Eueler's constant ($$e$$).
 Thus, $$log(x) + 1$$ can also be restated as $$log(x) + log(e)$$, which we have available to us because this variable was log-transformed before plugging it into the model.·That could further be restated as $$log(xe)$$ given the logarithmic identities introduced above.
 Fundamentally, the regression coefficient is communicating a proportional change, saying what the dependent variable would look like if you were to multiply a value of the independent variable by Leonhard Euler's constant.